thecmdrunner/100x/1-domain-modelling/final.md

 - Obviously an answer can't exist without a question.
 - User must be signed in to answer a question.
+- User must be verified before answering a question.

 ## 11. Quote (From a Book)